-Quick Quiz 8.40: Why wouldn't any deadlock in the RCU implementation in Figure 8.33 also be a deadlock in any other RCU implementation? ■
+Quick Quiz 8.40: Why wouldn't any deadlock in the RCU implementation in Figure 8.34 also be a deadlock in any other RCU implementation? ■

-Quick Quiz 8.41: Why not simply use reader-writer locks in the RCU implementation in Figure 8.33 in order to allow RCU readers to proceed in parallel? ■
+Quick Quiz 8.41: Why not simply use reader-writer locks in the RCU implementation in Figure 8.34 in order to allow RCU readers to proceed in parallel? ■

 It is hard to imagine this implementation being useful in a production setting, though it does have the virtue of being implementable in almost any user-level application.
+Furthermore, similar implementations having one lock per CPU or using reader-writer locks have been used in production in the 2.4 Linux kernel.